polar-app/polar-app/docs/notes/NOTES_BLOCK_NAVIGATION.md

 **Note:** If you want more info on `IActiveBlock` refer to [Keeping track of the active block](#keeping-track-of-the-active-block).

 Another difference from navigation is that selections are constrained by the root (which is stored in `selectedAnchor`).
-That means we cannot select blocks that belong to multiple roots (notes).
+That means we cannot select blocks that from multiple roots (notes).
 Check screenshot below.

 ![](./assets/simple-notes-selection.png)